Tenant Release Pipelines

 -

-You have an existing Development workspace.
+You have an existing Development tenant namespace.

 -